josephsgithub/pyfun/teachers/README.md

 than most students get anywhere else.

-Therefore, it should take students who do not do any work outside of class five semesters (that’s two years if they enroll in all three semesters).
+Therefore, it should take students who do not do any work outside of class five semesters (that’s two years if they attend all three semesters).
 If a student spends 90 minutes at home working on stuff outside of class that reduces the time in half, about one year.
 And if the student spends three hours outside of class (and many spend *way*